apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ## Other Stuff

 - Validation of configuration properties is now moved into a proper `ApplicationContextInitializer` component.
+- Minor UI improvements to ensure required fields as well as CAPSLOCK warnings are correctly displayed as helper messages for input fields.
 - Minor improvements to the construction of SAML2 authentication requests sent to [an external identity provider](../integration/Delegate-Authentication-SAML.html), when CAS itself is acting as a SAML2 identity provider.

 ## Library Upgrades